 Tell me which is worse.

-The physical side of cocaine addiction takes away a few days of feeling physically well.
+Is cocaine addictive if it takes away a few days of feeling physically well?

 The mental side takes away the things that make you who you are and replaces you with a robot, with a depression that’s so deep after years of coke that you can’t shake it no matter what you do.